 Flanked by the Rocky Mountains to the west, and views of the Great Plains to the east, Broomﬁeld is renowned for its location and adjacency to natural playgrounds.
-Broomfield is the outdoor-lover’s paradise, right at the threshold of an all season wonderland, brimming with opportunities to enjoy the great outdoors.
+As a result, Broomfield is the outdoor lover’s paradise, right at the threshold of an all-season wonderland, brimming with opportunities to enjoy the great outdoors.

 Broomfield Real Estate

 Shopaholics and music lovers do not fear, the city of Broomfield has plenty to offer you as well!
 With the fully equipped Flatirons Mall and the new First Bank Center located within the city limits, there is never a shortage of entertainment.
 The city itself is home to over 60 parks and features a great network of trails that connect its green spaces and lakes.
 From its centralized location, you’re less than 20 minutes from Boulder and Denver, and about 40 minutes from Denver International Airport.